IamGrootGroot/THESIS_PANK/README.md

 ## Pipeline Components

+### 0. TRIDENT Tissue Segmentation (New Preliminary Step)
+- Uses the [TRIDENT toolkit](https://github.com/mahmoodlab/TRIDENT) for initial tissue segmentation on whole-slide images.
+- This step is performed by a standalone Python script (`run_trident_segmentation.py`) that processes a directory of images.
+- TRIDENT's `run_single_slide.py` is called for each image with the `--task segment` argument.
+- Output: GeoJSON files containing tissue polygons, saved in a structured output directory:
+  `<trident_base_output_dir>/<slide_name_without_extension>/segmentations/<slide_name_without_extension>.geojson`.
+- These GeoJSON files are then imported into the QuPath project using the `00a_import_trident_geojson.groovy` script.

 ### 1. Cell Segmentation and Tile Extraction (Steps 1-2)
-- Uses QuPath and StarDist for cell segmentation
+- Uses QuPath and StarDist for cell segmentation **within the TRIDENT-defined tissue regions**.
 - Extracts 224x224 pixel tiles around detected cells
 - Implemented in Groovy scripts for QuPath
 - Automated via `run_pipeline_01_02.sh`